All you need to know about heart attacks and cardiac arrests.

 - In the UK, around 30% of heart attacks are fatal (source: BHF)

-- On average, SCAS is called out to attend more than three patients a day across the four counties who have suffered a cardiac arrest
+- On average, SCAS is called out to attend more than four patients a day across the four counties who have suffered a cardiac arrest

 - Across the UK, less than 1 in 10 people who have a cardiac arrest outside of hospital survive.